owasp-amass/amass/doc/scripting.md

 ### `submatch` Function

 The `submatch` function performs simple regular expression pattern matching that supports submatches.
 The function accepts a string containing content to be searched and a regular expression pattern as [defined by the Go standard library](https://golang.org/pkg/regexp/).
-The `submatch` function returns a Lua table containing the leftmost match found in the provided string and the submatches.
-The matches are in the expected order of the 1-based array (table) returned by the function.
+The `submatch` function returns a Lua table containing all the submatches.

 ```lua
 function vertical(ctx, domain)